QuickVerse/quickverse-ios-sdk/README.md

 QuickVerse.isDebugEnabled = true // Optionally get detailed console logs
 ```

-### 3. Retrieve your QuickVerse.io localizations from our servers
+### 3. Retrieve your QuickVerse.io localizations

-In most cases, you'll want to download the localizations during your launch sequence, before any copy is shown to the user.
+In most cases, you'll want to download the localizations during your launch sequence - before any copy is shown to the user.
 ```swift
 QuickVerse.getLocalizations { [weak self] success in
     // Continue into app or handle failure